reallygoodprogrammer/LinearPL/README.md

 Fairly basic *Linear Particle Library* for use with [macroquad](https://github.com/not-fl3/macroquad) in rust.
-This was a school project that never got "completed" to a level I would put on crates.io, it lives here waiting to be finalized...
+This was a school project that I would like to 'finalize' before submitting to crates.io.

 ---